 - Can I use Faceit alongside Auto-Rig Pro?

 - Can I join the Faceit Rig to the Auto-Rig Pro body rig?

 - Does Motion Capture really only work with Apple devices!?

-Will it work with any character?
+Will Faceit work on my character?

 Do I have to know rigging and animation?